Hazards Related to Striking by Moving, Flying, or Falling Objects

-- Objects being dislodged during work at height (e.g. slates dislodged from a roof during roof work).
+- Objects being dislodged during work height (e.g., slates dislodged from a roof during roof work).

-- Toppling of unstable objects (e.g. an unsecured ladder; a poorly-stacked load on racking).
+- The toppling of unstable objects (e.g., an unsecured ladder; a poorly-stacked load on racking).

-Though people are not injured by falling objects as often as they are by vehicles and falls from height, the injuries received may well be serious or fatal.
+Though people are not injured by falling objects as often as by vehicles and falls from height, the injuries may be serious or fatal.

 Striking Against Fixed or Stationary Objects

-- Objects that project into a pedestrian area or route (e.g. stored stock metal sheets that partly project into a walkway).
+- Objects project into a pedestrian area or route (e.g., stored stock metal sheets that partly project into a walkway).

 - Narrow doorways in a pedestrian route.